 $45 x 20 x 25 = $22,500 in revenue

 Now let's say your product costs $15 a piece to manufacture.

 To manufacture another batch of 2,000 units multiply that number by manufacturing cost:

 2,000 x $15 = $30,000.

 Standard down payment to start your next batch is 30%.
 To get that amount, multiply $30,000 by 30% expressed as a decimal:

 So you need $9,000 to get your next batch of inventory under way.
 Since you’ve already made $22,500 in sales at that point, you will still have $13,500 left over ($22,500 - $9,000).

 That is a cash-rich business model!

 I lived this for years.
-Today, my dream is to build a community of entrepreneurs around the world who can give back, make a different, boost the economy, and live the life they were meant to live.
+Today, my dream is to build a community of entrepreneurs around the world who give back, make a difference, boost the economy, and live the life they were meant to live on their terms.

-Today we coach entrepreneurs in over 100 countries, many of whom are now giving back and enjoy the margin to do the things they love with the people they love.
-Several in this community are multi-millionaires now, impacting the world at a phenomenal level.
+Today we coach entrepreneurs in over 100 countries.
+They enjoy margin to do the things they love with the people they love.
+Several in this community are now multi-millionaires, and they impact the world at a phenomenal level.